Symphony-corp/SymphonyCare-config/README.md

 ````

 # config stores
-ih-config supports 3 types of configuration storage, and 4 levels of precedence (listed from highest to lowest precedence):
+Symphonycare-config supports 3 types of configuration storage, and 4 levels of precedence (listed from highest to lowest precedence):
 * CMD params - command line parameters, passed to node
 * ENV variables - machine environment variables
 * files - JS files, located in a directory in the root of your project named `config`